r8w/r8w/docs/books/technical.md

 # Technical Topics
 {: .no_toc }

-This section deals with all the books related to the different technical topics across web.
+An archive of books related to the different technical topics bonded to the web.

 ---